Tiger Woods

-Following an outstanding junior, college, and amateur golf career, Woods turned professional in 1996 at the age of 20.
-By the end of April 1997, he had won three PGA Tour events in addition to his first major, the 1997 Masters, which he won by 12 strokes in a record-breaking performance.
-He reached number one in the Official World Golf Ranking for the first time in June 1997, less than a year after turning pro.
-Throughout the first decade of the 21st century, Woods was the dominant force in golf.
-He was the top-ranked golfer in the world from August 1999 to September 2004 (264 consecutive weeks) and again from June 2005 to October 2010 (281 consecutive weeks).
-During this time, he won 13 of golf's major championships (including 7 of the 11 contested from August 1999 to June 2002) and was named AP Athlete of the Decade.

-The next decade of Woods's career was marked by comebacks from personal problems and injuries.
-He took a self-imposed hiatus from professional golf from December 2009 to early April 2010 in an attempt to resolve marital issues with his wife at the time, Elin.
-Woods admitted to multiple marital infidelities, and the couple eventually divorced.
-He fell to number 58 in the world rankings in November 2011 before ascending again to the number-one ranking between March 2013 and May 2014.
-However, injuries led him to undergo four back surgeries between 2014 and 2017.
-Woods competed in only one tournament between August 2015 and January 2018, and he dropped off the list of the world's top 1,000 golfers.
-On his return to regular competition, Woods made steady progress to the top of the game, winning his first tournament in five years at the Tour Championship in September 2018 and his first major in 11 years at the 2019 Masters.
+Following an outstanding junior, college, and amateur career, Woods turned professional in 1996 at age 20.
+In April 1997 he won his first major, the 1997 Masters, which he won by 12 strokes in a record-setting performance.
+He reached number one in the Official World Golf Ranking for the first time in June 1997, less than a year after turning professional.
+At the 2000 U.S. Open Woods won by a major record 15 strokes which is regarded by many as the greatest performance in golf history.
+After winning the 2001 Masters he became the only player to win four consecutive major championships in a one-year period in a feat known as the "Tiger Slam".
+Woods dominated men's golf throughout the first decade of the 21st century, holding the world's top ranking from August 1999 to September 2004 (264 consecutive weeks) and again from June 2005 to October 2010 (281 consecutive weeks).
+The following decade was marked by comebacks from personal issues and injuries.
+He took a self‑imposed hiatus from professional golf from December 2009 to April 2010 to address marital problems.
+Woods fell to number 58 in the world rankings in November 2011 before returning to the number‑one position between March 2013 and May 2014.
+Injuries led to four back surgeries between 2014 and 2017, and he competed in only one tournament between August 2015 and January 2018, dropping out of the world's top 1,000 players.
+After returning to regular competition, he won the Tour Championship in September 2018—his first victory in five years—and the 2019 Masters, his first major in 11 years.

-Woods has held numerous golf records.
-He has been the number one player in the world for the most consecutive weeks and for the greatest total number of weeks of any golfer in history.
-He has been awarded PGA Player of the Year a record 11 times and has won the Byron Nelson Award for lowest adjusted scoring average a record eight times.
-Woods has the record of leading the money list in ten different seasons.
-He has won 15 professional major golf championships (trailing only Jack Nicklaus, who leads with 18) and 82 PGA Tour events (tied for first all time with Sam Snead).
-Woods leads all active golfers in career major wins and career PGA Tour wins.

-Woods is the fifth of six (after Gene Sarazen, Ben Hogan, Gary Player and Jack Nicklaus, and followed by Rory McIlroy) players to achieve the career Grand Slam, and the youngest to do so.
-He is also the second golfer out of two (after Nicklaus) to achieve a career Grand Slam three times.

-Woods has won 18 World Golf Championships.
-He was also part of the American winning team for the 1999 Ryder Cup.
-In May 2019, Woods was awarded the Presidential Medal of Freedom by President Trump, the fourth golfer to receive the honor.
+Woods holds numerous golf records.
+He has spent the most consecutive weeks and the most total weeks as the world's number‑one player.
+He has been named PGA Player of the Year a record 11 times, and he led the PGA Tour money list in 10 seasons.
+He has won 15 major golf championships (second only to Jack Nicklaus's 18) and 82 PGA Tour events (tied with Sam Snead for the all-time record).
+Woods is one of six men to complete the career Grand Slam, along with Gene Sarazen, Ben Hogan, Gary Player, Nicklaus, and Rory McIlroy.
+He is the youngest to do so, and one of two golfers—along with Nicklaus—to achieve the career Grand Slam three times.
+He was a member of the winning United States team at the 1999 Ryder Cup and received the Presidential Medal of Freedom in May 2019.

+Woods was awarded AP Athlete of the Year four times and AP Athlete of the Decade of the 2000s.
+He was also awarded Sports Illustrated Sportsperson of the Year three times and the Laureus World Sports Sportsman of the Year twice.
+Woods was among Times 100 most influential people in the world in 2004, 2009 and 2019, which is tied for the second most selections for a professional athlete.
+He has been listed by Forbes as the highest paid athlete in the world for a record 11 years, including for 10 straight years from 2002 to 2011.
+As of April 2026, his net worth was estimated at US$1.5 billion by Forbes.